natmitch/umn/Lessons/2.3/07-Stu_WellsFargo_Pt1/README.md

 1. Extract words before the phrase "\_Wells_Fargo" from the worksheet titles to figure out the state.

-2. Add the state to the first column of each spreadsheet.
+2. Insert a new column, titled State, into each spreadsheet and add the state to every row in the new column

 3. Convert the headers of each row to simply say the year.